-The COVID-19 pandemic underscored the structural inequities, practices, and policies in the United States health care system that contribute to unequal health outcomes for patients of color.
-Disparities in patient outcomes, like higher COVID-19 mortality rates for Black, Hispanic, and indigenous populations, are pervasive throughout the health care system and across health conditions, including cancer and chronic conditions.
-Aimed Alliance recognizes the need to address existing inequalities in health care, and we are committed to prioritizing health equity policy in our organization's programmatic work.
+The COVID-19 pandemic underscored the structural inequities, practices, and policies in the United States health care system that contribute to unequal health outcomes for patients of color.2 Disparities in patient outcomes, like higher COVID-19 mortality rates for Black, Hispanic, and indigenous populations, are pervasive throughout the health care system and across health conditions, including cancer and chronic conditions.3 Aimed Alliance recognizes the need to address existing inequalities in health care, and we are committed to prioritizing health equity policy in our organization's programmatic work.
 We strive to develop projects that can address specific health care disparities within certain conditions, treatments, and health insurance coverage policies and practices.

 Aimed Alliance recognizes that health disparities exist in the inflammatory bowel disease ("IBD") patient population.
-There is a need to identify the root causes of outcome disparities for patients with IBD and develop solutions to redress these causes.
+Rates of IBD have continued to increase over the last several years, therefore, there is a need to identify the root causes of outcome disparities for patients with IBD and develop solutions to redress these causes.
 To identify sources of inequality within the IBD patient community, Aimed Alliance convened a panel of experts and others with a strong understanding of the IBD patient community, including pharmacists, patients with IBD, health care professionals, community leaders, health educators, and advocacy organizations.
 This group of participants was convened because they can speak to the experiences of IBD patients and share knowledge related to IBD care, minority health, and community outreach.
-The panel's discussion identified grassroot access problems and best practices that should be used to engage impacted communities.
+The panel's discussion identi ied grassroot access problems and best practices that should be used to engage impacted communities.